 A Note From Sagebrush's Owner

 Cold Brew coffee; isn't that a new catch phrase?
-You hear it everywhere and it has a bunch of definitions.
+You hear it everywhere, and it has a bunch of definitions.
 I've seen Hario iced pour overs called cold brew (I call those iced coffees).
 I've seen some weird bottled drink that tastes awful called a cold brew.
 I've also seen an iced Toddy called cold brew.
 If you're going to ask me for a definition, the third one is the charm.
 I believe true cold brew coffee begins as an Iced Toddy.
 I love this stuff.
 It is so smooth and pure and clean.
-The toddy maker produces a pure coffee concentrate that can store in your fridge for up to 2 weeks (although I prefer it within 1 week).
+The toddy maker produces a pure coffee concentrate that can store in your fridge for up to 2 weeks (although I prefer it within one week).
 Once brewed, it is convenient, versatile and delicious.

 If you choose to add the coffee sample, we'll pick our current favorite available coffee for cold brew.

 This item always ships USPS priority for FREE.

 During the cold-brew process, time replaces heat.
 Todd Simpson, a chemical engineering graduate of Cornell, and who developed the Toddy cold brew system, discovered that high temperature facilitates the release of undesirable flavor elements.

 A roasted coffee bean contains many compounds that are extracted during the brewing process.
 Some of those compounds, including certain oils and fatty acids, are soluble only at a high temperature.
 During the cold brew process, coffee beans are never exposed to high temperature (this only occurs after a rich liquid coffee concentrate has been produced).

 Deceptively simple, cold water brewing extracts the delicious flavor compounds (and some of the caffeine) from coffee beans, but leaves behind myriad bitter oils and biting fatty acids, including undesirable elements such as ketones, esters, and amides.